govindKAG/vim-notes/vim notes.md

 - use ctrl + x ctrl + f to enter file completion mode.

+- use set cursorbind to move cursors in multiple splits at once.

 ## folding

 - zf and zd to create delete code folds.
 Useful to fold out imports or some other code noise.